freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-basics/index.md

 In that case I really only have two words for you.
 Often have I heard those same two words directed at me when I wrote some bad code and it is with great pleasure that I tell you: "go fix!"

-### Color Contrast
-Color contrast should be a minimum of 4.5:1 for normal text and 3:1 for large text.
-“Large text” is defined as text that is at least 18 point (24px) or 14 point (18.66px) and bold.
-[Contrast Checker](https://webaim.org/resources/contrastchecker/)

 ## Conclusion
 I have told you about accessibility, what it is, what it's not and why it's important.